 Mr. Gibbons earned a Master of Education Degree from Boston College in 1992, with a focus on administration and supervision and the Middle School Principalship.
 He earned his undergraduate degree from Boston College in 1985, with a double major in Elementary Education and Special Education.

-The Weston Middle School Council is a state mandated advisory group whose members are elected each September to represent parents, facutly, students and the community.
+The Weston Middle School Council is a state mandated advisory group whose members are elected each September to represent parents, faculty, students and the community.
 Legislatively mandated to review the school budget and disciplinary policies for the Student Handbook, the School Council also advises the principal on other issues related to student life and academics.
 The School Council produces a School Improvement Plan each year, which is presented to the School Committee in May for implementation the following year.